-If you’re planning to take the LSAT soon, you should also be thinking of how you can get a high LSAT score.
-Studying for the LSAT can be a bit overwhelming, but keep these tips in mind and you’re sure to improve your score.
+You can't avoid taking the LSAT if you want to go to law school.
+If you’re planning to take this standardized test soon, you should also start thinking about how you can get a high LSAT score.
+Studying for the LSAT can be a bit overwhelming, but if you keep these tips in mind, you’re sure to improve your performance.
+Let's dive right in!

 1. Study with the best LSAT materials